Euro zone business activity contracted in September, PMI shows

 That was despite firms in the region only raising charges marginally last month.
 The composite output prices index dropped to 51.5 from 53.0, a low not seen since early 2021.

-Inflation in the currency union fell to 1.8% in September, below the European Central Bank's 2% target and reinforcing an already solid case for another interest rate cut this month, official data showed on Tuesday.
+Inflation in the currency union fell to 1.8 per cent in September, below the European Central Bank's 2 per cent target and reinforcing an already solid case for another interest rate cut this month, official data showed on Tuesday.

 Suggesting there will be no imminent turnaround, demand for services declined.
 The new business index fell below breakeven to an eight-month low of 49.7 from 51.2.